 5. Configuring NP-Connect and Notifications

 Once logged in, users will have access to the NP-Live home page on which they can manage their workspaces.
 A demo workspace should have been automatically created to enable them to explore the various features of NP-Live.
-Using the +New function, the user can create an empty workspace to manually import files or setup automated connectors.
+Using the +Add New Workspace function, the user can create an empty workspace to manually import files or setup automated connectors.
 To manually import files, simply drag and drop the required files onto the topology map and they will automatically be loaded.
 Alternatively, the user can select the +Import Data function from the main menu, and select manual import.

 Once one or more workspaces have been created, the user can configure automated imports through NP-Connect, as well as automated reporting through the Notification Manager.
 NP-Connect can be accessed through the main menu (+Import Data) and then New Connector to setup a connector group